ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 [nRF Connect platform overview](../../../docs/guides/nrfconnect_platform_overview.md) to read more about the platform structure and dependencies.

 By default, the Matter accessory device has IPv6 networking disabled.
 You must pair it with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread or Wi-Fi network.
 You have to make the device discoverable manually (for security reasons).
+See [Bluetooth LE advertising](#bluetooth-le-advertising) to learn how to do it.
 The controller must get the commissioning information from the Matter accessory device and provision the device into the network.

+You can test this application remotely over the Thread or the Wi-Fi protocol, which in either case requires more devices, including a Matter controller that you can configure either on a PC or a mobile device.

 The sample uses buttons for controlling the bound device's LEDs.
 You can test it in the following ways: